Design of Input-Output Observers for a Population of Systems with Bounded Frequency-Domain Variation using

 respectively.
 The input disturbance $\mbf{d}_{u}(s)$ and sensor noise $\mbf{n}(s)$ are filtered by $\mbf{W}_{d}(s)$ and $\mbf{W}_{n}(s)$, respectively, to encode the bandwidths over which they are expected to be significant.
 The performance output $\mbf{z}_{1}(s)$ is the state estimate error $\mbf{e}_{x}(s)$ low-pass filtered by $\mbf{W}_{e}(s)$ to penalize estimation errors over the dominant frequency range of the dynamics.
 The performance signal $\mbf{z}_{2}(s)$ is the input correction $\mbs{\nu}(s)$ high-pass filtered by $\mbf{W}_{\nu}(s)$ to suppress any high-frequency noise in the state estimate.

 The correction filter $\mbf{K}(s)$ is synthesized using $DK$-iteration implemented in the \texttt{python} package \texttt{dkpy} \cite{dahdahDecargroupDkpy2024}.
 The SSV is evaluated on a logarithmically spaced frequency grid with $61$ points from $0.01 \, (\si{Hz})$ to $25 \, (\si{Hz})$.
-Figure~\ref{fig:ssv_iterations} shows the upper bound on the SSV across the steps of $DK$-iteration.
+The frequency grid is selected as it captures the dominant system dynamics with sufficient resolution, particularly the natural frequencies of the flexible joints at roughly $0.7 \, (\si{Hz})$ and $5 \, (\si{Hz})$ seen in Fig.~\ref{fig:mag_nom_offnom}.
+Fig.~\ref{fig:ssv_iterations} shows the SSV upper bound across the steps of $DK$-iteration.
 In the initial iteration, the SSV is greater than $1$ at nearly all frequencies in the grid with a peak around $1.4$.
-Upon the next iteration where an $8$th order fit of $\mbf{D}(s)$ is used, the SSV is below $1$ at all frequencies in the grid indicating that the robust performance criterion is achieved.
+Upon the next iteration where an $8$th order fit of $\mbf{D}(s)$ is used, the SSV is below $1$ at all the grid frequencies indicating that the robust performance criterion is achieved.